Frederic-vW/arte/README.md

 </p>
 </details>

-2. The pageAction becomes active only when visiting the URL pattern: "*://*.arte.tv/*"
+2. The extension is programmed as a 'pageAction', and becomes active only when visiting an URL matching the pattern: "*://*.arte.tv/*"
-The extension can be run if the symbol
+The extension can be run if the arte symbol
 <p align="center"> <img width="48" height="48" src="mozilla/icons/arte_c48.png"> </p>
 appears next to the URL bar.
 Click the symbol and a popup will list the available mp4 files.